rustygeldmacher/pairing/README.md

 ## Background
-We let patients SMS measurements into ICIS and everything is working OK until we get to unrecognized messages.
+We let patients SMS measurements into Chirp and everything is working OK until we get to unrecognized messages.
 So long as we can identify a patient we send out a generic and unhelpful text message in response to unrecognized input.